phyiction/hugo-lite/README.md

   dateFormat = "" # Defaults to "Jan 02, 2006"
   timeFormat = "" # Defaults to "3:04 PM MST"

+  # Image to display in navbar for brand
+  logo = "" # Path to image

   [params.social]
     # See https://fontawesome.com/search?o=r&f=brands for valid keys
     github = "https://github.com/username"